jaromplewe/password-generator/README.md

 **Link: https://jaromplewe.github.io/password-generator/**

 ### Description
-Creating a strong password for business and personal accounts is a high importance.
-I have created a way to automatically create a secure password.
+Creating a strong password for business and personal accounts is a high importance for security.
+I've created a way to simply and automatically create your secure password.
 * Disclaimer: it is more important that your password has length than it matters which characters you use.

 ### Functionality